 This group is a work in progress and this page may change periodically.

-We will be using deck construction rules similar to those that Eternal Central has set up, with some exceptions.
+We will be using deck construction rules similar to those that Eternal Central has set up, with some more broad inclusion.

 Your deck must be at least 60 cards, with a 15-card sideboard (if you wish to use one).
 Except for basic lands (Forest, Island, Plains, Mountain, and Swamp) and those cards on the banned or restricted lists below, a maximum of four of an individual card may be used in the deck and sideboard combined.
 There is no maximum deck size, but you must be able to shuffle your deck without assistance.